f1u77y/contestwatcher/README.md

 # ContestWatcherBot
 ContestWatcherBot is a Telegram bot that keeps track of all the major online programming contests.
 It sends you notifications one day and one hour before each event.
-Try it your self at https://t.me/contestwatcherbot
+Try it your self at https://t.me/ContestWatcher2Bot

-## Contributions
-Unfortunately, we have stalled the development for this bot and are not merging pull requests.
-You are welcome to fork this project and apply any features you wish.

 ## Judges
 Currently we support the following websites: